SHUYUAN66/COGS-118A-Final/README.md

 > clf.train([Train_sets])

 **BUGS**
-1. " ValueError: y should be a 1d array, got an array of shape (3200, 12) instead.warnings.warn("Estimator fit failed.
-The score on this train-test") "
-    1. [SMV-AVL-LFT]:

 2. []svm/nursery/APR
+        svm("ocr") could use other scores exclude apr in clf ?? why
+        can be fitted using PRC but APR cant
+        ...
+        still not solving...
+What DID I DO TO SVM!!!!
 3. []svm/nursery/RMS
 4.

 **Limitations NOW :**
 1. only suport 3 classifiers